Esmir-dev/mongoServer/README.md

 ## Before we started we installed:
 * MongoDb
-* Robo3T (because of problems with robo3T I also used MongoDB Compass)
+* Robo3T (because of problems with robo3T I used MongoDB Compass as well)
 * Postman

 # Running Locally